WHO WE WORK WITH · WELLNESS

 What the practice gets.

 A website that feels specific to the practice, not the category template.
-Photography, intro-offer clarity, local search, and the booking handoff move together so the work compounds across design, development, and SEO instead of stacking up as separate projects on the practice's side.
+Photography, intro-offer clarity, local search, and the booking handoff move together instead of becoming separate projects on the practice’s side.

 • Photography, copy, and page structure that match the room.

-• Intro-offer clarity for first-time visitors, not a schedule grid doing all the work.
+• Intro-offer clarity for first-time visitors, so the schedule grid is not doing all the work.

 • A booking-engine handoff that reduces friction on the tools the practice already uses.

-• Local search visibility shaped around the neighbourhood, services, and visitors the practice wants to reach.
+• Local search visibility shaped around the neighborhood, services, and visitors the practice wants to reach.

 • A foundation Jardine Studio can keep improving, or hand off cleanly.